ST. JOSEPH COUNTY

 Based on residential well sampling conducted in 1986 and from 1991 to 1993, downgradient residential wells were found to be contaminated with trichloroethylene (TCE) at levels considered unsafe by EPA.
-IDEM notified EPA and began a series of discussions regarding the extent of contamination and available alternatives.
+IDEM notified EPA and began a series of discussions regarding the extent of contamination and available cleanup alternatives.
 In 1994, EPA received authorization from Mishawaka Utilities to install water line extensions to supply residents with municipal water.

 Remedial Investigation (RI) field activities were conducted by IDEM from 1993 to 1995 to define the nature and extent of contamination.
 A Record of Decision (ROD) for the site was issued in September 1995.
-The major components of the remedy included excavation of on-site soils contaminated with TCE, monitored natural attenuation (MNA) of groundwater, connection of impacted residences to municipal water, and implementation of a groundwater protection ordinance.
+The major components of the selected cleanup remedy included excavation of on-site soils contaminated with TCE, monitored natural attenuation (MNA) of groundwater, connection of impacted residences to municipal water, and implementation of a groundwater protection ordinance.